pixelsdb/pixels/docs/INSTALL.md

 Especially, the `executor.input.storage.scheme` must be consistent with the storage scheme of the base tables.
 This is checked during query-planning for Pixels Turbo.
 In addition, the `executor.intermediate.folder` and `executor.output.folder` are the base path where the intermediate and output data are stored.
-They also need to be valid and accessible by the serverless workers.
+They also need to be valid and accessible for the serverless workers.

 Append the following two lines into `etc/jvm.config`:
 ```config